HenrikBengtsson/startup/README.md

 ## How the R startup process works

-When R starts, the following occurs:
+When R starts, the following _user-specific_ setup takes place:

 1. The _first_ `.Renviron` file found on the R startup search path to be processed.
 The search path is (in order): `Sys.getenv("R_ENVIRON_USER")`, `./.Renviron`, and `~/.Renviron`.